lucemans/sf-ethglobal-guides/Ethereum Name Service/submission.md

 ## Name Resolution

 The most common use-case of ENS is found in the dApp space.
-Due to the `reverse resolution` abilities of the ENS contract dApps can fetch a user's preferred ENS name and show this in their interface.
+Due to the **reverse resolution** abilities of the ENS contract dApps can fetch a user's preferred ENS name and show this in their interface.

 ![ENS Username & Avatar](./assets/ens_username_avatar.png)

 ## Subdomains

 ENS allows subdomains to be created and distributed as NFTs and controlled by smart contracts.
-You can extend the behaviour of domains by altering the `Resolver` field of the domain and pointing it towards your smart contract.
+You can extend the behaviour of domains by altering the **Resolver** field of the domain and pointing it towards your smart contract.
 Read more about [writing your own resolver](https://docs.ens.domains/contract-developer-guide/writing-a-resolver)

 ![ENS Subdomains](./assets/ens_subdomains.png)

 ## Internet Domain Compatability

-In addition to the smart contract powered `.eth` TLD, the ENS smart contracts allow for any Internet Domain (.com, .net, .org, etc) to be used as an ENS Name through the use of our DNSSEC Integration.
+In addition to the smart contract powered **.eth** TLD, the ENS smart contracts allow for any Internet Domain (.com, .net, .org, etc) to be used as an ENS Name through the use of our DNSSEC Integration.
 Read more about [ID Compatability](https://docs.ens.domains/dns-registrar-guide).

 ![Internet Domain Compatability](./assets/ens_internet_compatability.png)

-For a list of all DNSSEC Enabled

 ## Offchain Data